malhar1407/HR-Analytics-Final/README.md

 ## Documentation

-For more detailed information, please refer to the [Project Documentation](path/to/yourfile.pdf).
+For more detailed information, please refer to the [Project Documentation](https://github.com/malhar1407/HR-Analytics-Final/blob/main/AI-Enabled%20HR-Analytics.pdf).

+## Acknowledgments

+We express our gratitude to Komal Lamba for her exceptional guidance, patience, and expertise during the internship, significantly enhancing the quality and relevance of this project.
+Her practical industry insights have been particularly enlightening.

+We also thank Bhoomi Mehta, Manas Jani, and Keyur Shah for their invaluable contributions, which have been indispensable to the development of this project.

+This project was created by Kahan Jash, Malhar Shinde, and Parth Parikh.